gamemanual0/gm0/source/docs/common-mechanisms/active-intake/types-of-intakes.rst

          Durometer refers to the hardness of rubber.
 Having a high durometer translates to a harder rubber surface, more durability, but less traction.
 A low durometer means a softer rubber, worse durability, but improved traction.

-         Examples of compliant wheel are Andymark's Compliant Wheels, and goBILDA's Gecko Wheels.
+         Examples of compliant wheel are AndyMark's Compliant Wheels, and goBILDA's Gecko Wheels.

          .. figure:: images/compliant-wheel-2-inch.png
             :alt: A 2" green compliant wheel